schreibfaul1/ESP32-vs1053_ext/README.md

 # ESP32 vs1053_ext
-Whith this class You can easily build a MiniWebRadio in Adruino or Eclipse SDK.
+With this class You can easily build a MiniWebRadio in Adruino or Eclipse SDK.
 I have found the Originalcode by EdZelf ESP32 Webradio.
 The code is extended with a WiFi-client.
 This library can play many radiostations up to 320kb/s.
 Chunked data transfer is supported.
 Playlists can be m3u or pls, dataformat can be mp3, aac, or ogg.